Frequently asked questions

 No - however in our experience, all students who want a training placement have been able to obtain one.
 We will actively support your applications with dedicated staff, and it is now routine for us to have over 200 students in industry every year.

 More information is available in the industrial placements section of our website

 The current fee for the Training Placement Year is £1,800.
 This maintains your student registration and covers the cost of three placement visits to you at your company by academic staff, to monitor the quality of the work and the progress you are making.

-Yes - you are allocated a Personal Tutor when you arrive at the university, who will be a point of contact and advice for you during the first two years of your degree programme.
-Students meet with their Personal Tutors every Friday on a timetabled basis during the first year of study on their degree programme.
+Yes - you are allocated a Personal Tutor when you arrive at the university, who will be a point of contact and advice for you during the first two years of your degree course.
+Students meet with their Personal Tutors every Friday on a timetabled basis during the first year of study on their degree course.
 Second year and onwards, meetings are more informal.

-We have busy timetables for all of our degree programmes.
-During the first two years students should expect to see between 20 and 24 hours of contact with staff (lectures, tutorials, laboratories) each week, depending on the degree programme, tutorial groups and laboratory groups.
+We have busy timetables for all of our degree course.
+During the first two years students should expect to see between 20 and 24 hours of contact with staff (lectures, tutorials, laboratories) each week, depending on the degree course, tutorial groups and laboratory groups.
 In later years, contact time is more variable depending on your optional module choices.

 The majority modules are assessed with a mixture of examination and coursework.
 A small number of modules are assessed on a coursework only basis.
 Examinations typically represent 70% to 80% of the final module mark, and typically take place in June at the end of the first and second academic years.

 If you are unfortunate enough not to meet the progression requirements for a module, then typically you will be required to resit the relevant examination and / or coursework assessments in the September Special Assessment Period.